nmwsharp/potpourri3d/README.md

 - `MeshVectorHeatSolver.extend_scalar(v_inds, values)` nearest-geodesic-neighbor interpolate values defined at vertices.
 Vertices will take the value from the closest source vertex (plus some slight smoothing)
   - `v_inds` a list of source vertices
   - `values` a list of scalar values, one for each source vertex
+- `MeshVectorHeatSolver.get_tangent_frames()` get the coordinate frames used to define tangent data at each vertex.
+Returned as a tuple of basis-X, basis-Y, and normal axes, each as an Nx3 array.
+May be necessary for change-of-basis into or out of tangent vector convention.
+- `MeshVectorHeatSolver.transport_tangent_vector(v_ind, vector)` parallel transports a single vectors across a surface
+  - `v_ind` index of the source vertex
+  - `vector` a 2D tangent vector to transport
+- `MeshVectorHeatSolver.transport_tangent_vectors(v_inds, vectors)` parallel transports a collection of vectors across a surface, such that each vertex takes the vector from its nearest-geodesic-neighbor.
+  - `v_inds` a list of source vertices
+  - `vectors` a list of 2D tangent vectors, one for each source vertex
+- `MeshVectorHeatSolver.compute_log_map(v_ind)` compute the logarithmic map centered at the given source vertex
+  - `v_ind` index of the source vertex

 ### Point Cloud Distance & Vector Heat